omeka/classic-enduser/docs/Plugins/Geolocation.md

 - *MapBox Access Token*: in order to use MapBox, you need to sign up for their service.
 Once you have done so, you can go to your [account page](https://www.mapbox.com/account/) and copy your access token to paste into this field.
 - Either enter the ID for your own map (see the [MapBox documentation](https://www.mapbox.com/api-documentation/#introduction)) or one of the [generally available map ids](https://www.mapbox.com/api-documentation/#maps)

+You can use MapBox to create your own map tiles, for example a historic map layer.
+Please refer to the [MapBox documentation](https://www.mapbox.com/api-documentation/#introduction) for more information.

 ![The dropdown for Base Map with MapBox selected is at the top, with the two fields described following.
 Both fields are empty.](../doc_files/plugin_images/geolocation-mapbox.png)

 ### Browse Map Settings